MetOffice/lfric_apps/documentation/source/user_guide/applications/applications_directory/lfric_atm.rst

 ======================================

 The `lfric_atm` application is the LFRic atmosphere model used within the
 |Momentum| system.
-It is build using the LFRic core infrastructure
+It is built using the LFRic core infrastructure
 code.
-It runs the Gungho Dynamical core coupled to several physical parametrizations.
+It runs the Gungho dynamical core coupled to several physical parametrizations.
 Some parametrizations are included in the LFRic apps code base, others such as Jules, Socrates and UKCA are extracted from external repositories.